Back Acne Treatment: Everything You Should Know

 4. Create a treatment calendar marking medication applications, noting any irritation or improvement patterns

-5. Replace bed sheets weekly and pillowcases every 2-3 days to minimize bacterial transfer during sleep
+5. Replace bed sheets weekly and pillowcases every 2-3 days to minimise bacterial transfer during sleep

 When to Seek Professional Help

-• Acne covers large areas of your back or spreads to chest and shoulders
+• Acne covers large areas of your back or spreads to your chest and shoulders

 • Over-the-counter treatments show no improvement after 6-8 weeks